celery/celery/docs/userguide/workers.rst

     $ celery -A proj worker -l info --statedb=/var/run/celery/worker.state

-or if you use :program:`celery multi` you will want to create one file per worker instance so then you can use the `%n` format to expand the current node
+or if you use :program:`celery multi` you want to create one file per worker instance so use the `%n` format to expand the current node
 name:

 .. code-block:: console